Welcome new students! All of the information you need is right here to begin your life-changing journey.

 Before coming to any conclusions:

-We can guarantee you that your second class will be completely different to your first class, and your third class different to your second and so on.
+We can guarantee that your second class will be completely different from your first class, and your third class different to your second and so on.

 What If I've Never Done Yoga?

-Bikram , 26 +2 Premium Method and Phoenix Method classes are designed for beginners.
+Bikram Method (90min) and Phoenix Method classes are designed for beginners.

 What Should I Do To Prepare To Take My First Class?

-Drink plenty of Electrolytes, (nutrients like sodium, magnesium, potassium, visit our ESHOP for different suggestions of sources where you can receive your electrolytes from) & water throughout the day, avoid eating a large meal 2-3 hours before class.
+Drink plenty of fluids and be sure to supplement electrolytes. (visit our ESHOP for different suggestions of sources where you can receive your electrolytes from) Avoid eating a large meal 2-3 hours before class.
 Come 15-20 minutes early to register.

 You can also SIGN UP AND REGISTER HERE.